Leading Metal Etching Manufacturers

 Photochemical Machining

-3. Next, they expose metal to a UV light.
-This hardens the photoresist.
+3. UV light exposure hardens the photoresist.

 Laser Etching